dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

 Overview
 --------

-This chapter covers the Network library.
-The Network library provides Internet address protocols and TCP/IP server and client sockets.
+The Network library provides internet address protocols and TCP/IP server and client sockets.
 It exports a single module, called Sockets.

 Utilities
 ---------